Sherwood Forest is so much more than “just” a camp – it changes lives.

 Journey through our Programs

 Each summer brings something different for campers at Sherwood Forest as they build upon the skills they learned the year before.
-Our Quest and Supports for Success programs are designed to reduce summer learning loss, foster a love of learning, and build the soft skills that research has shown are critical to academic achievement, high school graduation and success in post-secondary education.
+Our programs are designed to reduce summer learning loss, foster a love of learning, and build the soft skills that research has shown are critical to academic achievement, high school graduation and success in post-secondary education.

 Introduction to Camp

-During their week at camp, mini campers learn the ropes of camp life as they develop independent living skills
+During their 5 day stay at camp, Shire campers learn the ropes of camp life as they develop independent living skills

 Reading to Learn, Loving to Read

-Campers develop a love of learning by participating in our award winning Third Grade Book Club.
-Campers read Hatchet by Gary Paulsen while also participating in hands-on activities (like fire building, fishing and more!) to engage them with the book.
+During the last year of Shire Camp, 3rd graders develop a love of learning by participating in our award winning Third Grade Book Club.
+Campers read a book while also participating in hands-on activities (like fire building, fishing and more!) to engage them with the story.

 Hands on Science